carmenbvg/Python_scripts/README.md

 # Python_scripts

+This repository contains a collection of scripts on Python

-A very simple python script to get the base, high and area of a rectangle, given two points coordinates
+Rectangle: it's a very simple python script to get the base, high and area of a rectangle, given two points coordinates